heymichellemac/heymichellemac-hugo/content/blog/2021/10/figma-as-a-creator.md

 In addition to the newsletter cover image, there are a number of other types of graphics I create and include in my newsletter:

 - Branding assets - logo design, about page images, that sort of thing
-- Design Tips - we'll look at these in more detail further on in the article
+- design Tips - we'll look at these in more detail further on in the article
 - UI review screenshots - from when I used to perform a UI review of a website each week

 If you're wondering how I manage all these assets, I have a dedicated Figma file called Newsletter Design Assets.
 Each type of graphic lives on its own page.
 For example: newsletter screenshots is one page, newsletter cover images is another page and so on.